 Nathan discusses his rise and fall, the impact of mental health and the freedom he found within vulnerability

-Nathan candidly shares his experiences from the front line, informing, entertaining and inspiring the students.
+Bring a contemporary soldier’s voice into the classroom as Nathan shares his experiences on the front line, informing, entertaining and inspiring the students.

 Open up the discussion and make learning about Australia’s involvement in war something fun to remember.